MarkelCA/toggle.go/README.md

 # toggles
-Toggles it's a feature flags application made in Go.
-It uses mongodb as disk storage and redis for flag value's cache management.
-Counts with implementations as a REST API and as a Websocket server.
-There's also plans to build SDKs soon.
+Toggles is a feature flags engine made in Go.
+Its default implementation uses MongoDB for disk storage and Redis for flag value cache management.
+It includes implementations as a REST API, WebSocket server, and CLI tool.
+There are also plans to build SDKs soon.

 # Configure
 In this step you'll be able to configure the port where the service will run (`APP_PORT`) and the desired implementation (`APP`).
 The `APP` value should be a folder from `cmd`.
 Currently there's two options: `api` (rest api) and `ws` (websocket).